 About 230 years later, PC Ferreira, a passionate sheep farmer and the heart behind the KhoiSan Karoo Conservancy, realized the immense loss to the environment and conservation, suffered generations ago, when the last Seekoei River hippos were shot and killed in the late 1700’s.
 These were the last remaining hippos in the Karoo and the Northern Cape.
 PC decided to take action and initiated a hippo reintroduction project in 2000.
 It would eventually take 6 years for this project to bear fruit, but in 2006 a small breeding group of hippos were released on the then recently established Karoo Gariep Conservancy (est. 2005).
 Now known as KhoiSan Karoo Conservancy, which includes the formally proclaimed Karoo Gariep Nature Reserve (est 2015) and Hanover Aardvark Nature Reserve.

 For his contribution to conservation PC was awarded the SANParks Kudu Award in 2008.
-Over the next 14 years five hippos were born from the original group, but sadly the old bull killed all of them.
-The old bull died in 2017 and in 2019 we lost the cow.
-Only one strong and healthy, but very lonely, young bull remains and he is in desperate need of a family.
-We are raising funds to introduce three hippo cows and reestablish a healthy hippo family in the Seekoei River in the Karoo Gariep Nature Reserve.
+We are raising funds to introduce three hippo cows and re-establish a healthy hippo family in the Seekoei River in the Karoo Gariep Nature Reserve.
 This hippo family will be the only hippo family in the Northern Cape.
 In time our goal is to establish a viable wild hippo population all along the Seekoei River, which is 300 km in length and can accommodate at least 80 hippos.
 Our goal is to restore the Seekoei River valley to its pristine, wild and natural state so that wildlife and humans can thrive together and prosper.
 You can help us by donating to this worthy conservation cause.

 The Big Dream…